-What should be our attitude toward the return of Jesus and our rapture from the wrath of earth’s judgement?
+What should be our attitude toward the return of Jesus?
 Well here are five Bible verses and my thoughts about that…

 1 Thessalonians 1:10 – We are to eagerly be waiting and looking for our Lord’s return.
 As a child I remember days of anticipation in our house as my mom and my siblings waited for my dad to arrive home from work so we could all pile up the station wagon and head to McDonalds or Frosty Rootbeer or the Dairy Maid.
 That is the same type of waiting in anticipation that we ought to have for the promised return of Jesus.
 We should “wait for his Son from heaven, whom he raised from the dead, Jesus who delivers us from the wrath to come.”
 1 Thessalonians 1:10 (ESV).